 POETRY

-We love a good three-syllable, ends-with-y name for a daughter, from vintage Dorothy to 70s darling Kimberly to modern Everly.
+We love a good three-syllable, ends-with-y name for a daughter, from vintage Dorothy to 70s darling Kimberly to modern Emery.
 Word names, like Felicity and Harmony, abound, too.
 All of that suggests that Poetry could wear beautifully as an unexpected word name, first or middle.
 It’s close to Poet and Poem, too.

 QUEST

 Journey doesn’t appear on this list, but Quest qualifies.
 It spiked following the 2016 death of Phife Dawg, hip hop innovator and member of A Tribe Called Quest.
 The rise of purpose names, those meaningful choices that aren’t exactly spiritual but feel meaning-rich, is also helping Quest quietly catch on.
+It’s a nod to tales from Arthurian legend and a very 21st centur pick at the same time.

 QUINTAIN